Across the street from my office is an excellent ice cream shop (that I avoid like the plague).

 It has an old-fashioned funhouse mirror that distorts your image as soon as you walk in.

 Beliefs about retirement can have that same effect.
-By retirement, we’re not talking about the gold watch at age 65 followed by days filed with golf, CNBC and walks on the beach.
+By retirement, we’re not talking about the gold watch at age 65 followed by days filled with golf, CNBC and walks on the beach.
 We’re talking about today’s “retirement” – the time when you’ve achieved enough financial independence to leave ‘the grind’ behind and transition from your primary career to your next chapters.

 When planning for retirement, our first thoughts are often about the anticipated joys of not working.
 I’ll lose the commute, that demanding boss, and especially some of those annoying co-workers.
 Every day will be a Saturday!
 An open calendar.
 Freedom.
 My life will be a financial services commercial come to life.
 Sailing, tennis, golf!
 (Don’t worry about never having done any of those things, I’ll have more than enough time to learn).
 Okay, then – Sailing lessons, golf lessons and tennis lessons.
 Lots of lessons.